Appendix B

-This appendix summarizes the interpreter-level built-ins documented in docs/ref.
+This appendix summarizes the interpreter-level built-ins documented in the Nex Reference.
 It is not intended to replace the full reference pages, but to give one compact place to look up the core types used throughout the tutorial.

 Name Signature Purpose